-The goal of the proposed B.A. in Dance Education program is to serve students who aspire to become dance educators.
+The goal of the proposed B.F.A. in Dance Education and Performance program is to serve students who aspire to become dance educators and also pursue a level of dance performance that qualifies them to earn a Bachelor of Fine Arts degree.
+(B.F.A. degrees in dance are professional arts degrees that require a high level of performance skill and knowledge.)
 The next pages show the overriding program goals for all dance majors followed by additional objectives specific to the dance education program.